 The RESET# pin may be tied to the system reset circuitry.
 A system reset would thus also reset the Flash memory, enabling the system to read the boot-up firmware from the Flash memory.

-Refer to the AC Characteristics tables for RESET# parameters and to Figure 13 for the timing diagram.
+Refer to the AC Characteristics tables for RESET# parameters and to Figure 13, on page 79 for the timing diagram.

 Output Disable Mode